 Recommendations

-Retirement Savers and Long-Term Investors: Robinhood has a free 1% IRA contribution match.
+Retirement Savers and Long-Term Investors: Robinhood offers a free 1% match on IRA contributions.

 Robinhood vs Chase Brokerage Summary

-These two firms are pretty even overall.
-Robinhood is obviously the go-to broker for margin and cryptocurrency trading, while J.P.
-Morgan is the winner for mutual funds investing.
+Both brokers have strong points.
+Robinhood is the clear choice for margin and cryptocurrency trading, while J.P.
+Morgan is better suited for mutual fund investing.

 Open Robinhood Account